Causality-Aware Transformer Networks for Robotic Navigation: Background

 It is obvious that the token \textit{She} refers to \textit{the nurse}, which was mentioned several time steps earlier.
 This indicates that direct causal relationships in such scenarios \textbf{can be long-term or short-term}, and do not adhere to a universal pattern.

-In Navigation tasks, however, based on our empirical understanding of the physical world, the direct causal relationship \textbf{can only be one-step}, because it is generally believed that the transition from one state to another is typically attributed to the actions undertaken in the interim.
-For example, the current standing position of the agent and the action performed in that position serves as the direct determinants of its subsequent position, as demonstrated in Figure~\ref{fig:direct_causal}.
+In Navigation, however, based on our empirical understanding of the physical world, the direct causal relationship \textbf{can only be one-step} (Figure~\ref{fig:direct_causal}), because it is generally believed that the transition from one state to another is attributed to the actions undertaken in the interim.
+For example, the current view of the agent and the action performed in that state serve as the direct determinants of its subsequent view.
+While previous views also affect future states, these relationships are \textbf{indirect} and \textbf{must be mediated by the current state}.

-This fundamental difference underscores why methods such as RNNs or Transformers may not be ideally suited for Embodied AI tasks, because they are inherently designed to capture long-term associations across time steps.
-While this feature is advantageous for tasks that exhibit long-term causal connections, it proves counterproductive for navigation tasks, where such associations may not be desirable.
-Therefore, modifications to the architecture are necessary to address these disparities.
+This key distinction underscores why RNNs or Transformers may not be ideally suited for Navigation tasks, as they are inherently designed to capture long-term associations across time steps.
+While this feature is advantageous for tasks that exhibit long-term causal connections, it proves counterproductive for navigation, where such connections are weak.
+Thus, architectural modifications are required to address these limitations.